 Last week, I had several discussions about society’s supposed preference for the underdog.
-And also how the general public apparently possesses far more knowledge on every topic under the sun; far more than those in the know, who do the work and make the smart decisions every day.
-And more than the same folks who aren’t rushing to “be right” in the media, because they understand most real solutions aren't simple; there’s a winner and a loser in virtually every politician's and regulator’s “chess moves.”
+And also how the "general public" apparently possesses far more knowledge on every topic under the sun; far more than those in the know, who do the work and make the smart decisions every day.
+And more than the same folks who aren’t rushing to “be right” in the media, because they understand most real solutions aren't simple.
+That is, there’s a winner and a loser in virtually every politician's and regulator’s “chess moves.”

 But John Q. Public’s knowledge of which party is the “little guy” or “underdog” is no better than its ability to process science, economics and the broader macro-level picture.

-He shared how glyphosate has been cleared as a carcinogen again and again, save from one international group that doesn't understand science well enough to remove the words “potential risk” from glyphosate and several hundred other compounds.
-He also shared Bayer’s withdrawal of the herbicide for consumer use from hardware and big box store shelves, a move made to avoid endless litigation as the ambulance-chasing lawyers advertise for more “victims” on TV.
+He shared how glyphosate has been cleared as a carcinogen again and again, save one international group that doesn't understand science well enough to remove the words “potential risk” from glyphosate and several hundred other compounds.
+He also shared Bayer’s withdrawal of the herbicide for consumer use from hardware and big box store shelves a move made to avoid endless litigation as the ambulance-chasing lawyers recruit more “victims” on TV ads.
 And what did we get?

 Hurst uses Roundup on every acre of his corn and soybean farm and calls it a vital part of his efforts to protect crops, soil and the environment.

-The thought of farming pre-Roundup is still in Hurst’s memory — not good memories.
-He describes the miserable and wasteful “bean-walking” days with a hoe in hand that everyone ever asked to control weeds that way passionately hates.
+The thought of farming pre-Roundup remains in Hurst’s memory — bad memories.
+He describes the miserable and wasteful “bean-walking” days with a hoe in hand that everyone ever asked to control weeds in that way never wants to see again.
 Those days ended, he says, once soybeans were genetically modified to be resistant to Roundup.
 “It was a technological change that freed thousands of farmers from weeks of mind-numbing and back-breaking labor every year.”

 “He talked about the blessing that the herbicide has been to agriculture, and mankind, for nearly half-a century.
 Yet it’s also been a boon to trial lawyers who’ve made a career and a fortune from Roundup litigation.…”